 The best way to maintain the functionality of a rain shell is to use it only when it is really needed.
 Rain jackets depend on waterproof breathable membranes or coatings that are too delicate.
 For example, breathability is reduced when fabric pores get clogged up with dirt and sweat.
 Thus, you need to: keep the shell clean (always follow the manufacturer’s instructions for proper maintenance of the garment), and maintain the quality of the water-repellent finish applied on the shell surface.

-- Marmot PreCip Lightweight Waterproof Jacket is an amazing rain jacket with a great design that offers water and wind protection in less than perfect conditions.
-It comes with built-in zip vents under arms for regulating temperature and air inflow.
-All in all, the Marmot PreCip offers unmatched breathability for this price.
-Keep in mind that the jacket has no lining (which facilitates wearing layers underneath) and no pockets inside (if you’re like us, this won’t make you very happy).
-Highly functional, comfortable, and good looking, this lightweight rain jacket is suitable for wet sports-related activities, hiking, traveling or casual wear in the city.
+- Outdoor Research Foray II GORE-TEX Jacket is an amazing rain jacket with a great design that offers excellent water and wind protection in less-than-perfect conditions.
+The 2L GORE-TEX with Paclite Technology has a WP rating of 28 000 mm.
+Thanks to this and the internal front stormflap and YKK AquaGuard zippers, this jacket is a reliable weather-ready layer.
+Comes with TorsoFlo Venting (hem-to-bicep side zippers) for regulating temperature and air inflow.
+All in all, the Foray II GORE-TEX jacket offers very good breathability for this price.
+Keep in mind that in spite of its lightweight design, the jacket has both lining and three secure zippered pockets (a minor complaint: no inner pockets here, and if you’re like us, this might not please you).
+Highly functional, comfortable, and good-looking, this lightweight rain jacket is suitable for wet sports-related activities, hiking, traveling or casual wear in the city.

 Waterproof gloves and mittens